-It will be best to visit the store in-person to introduce yourself in person with the owner or sales rep.
+Visiting the store to introduce yourself to the owner or sales rep will be best.

-Start the conversation complimenting their facility and products and naturally go into your artist elevator pitch.
+Start the conversation complimenting their facility and products and naturally go into your artist’s elevator pitch.

 Final Thoughts On How To Sell Art Prints To Stores

-Selling your work in local shops is an excellent way to start building local name recognition.
+Selling your work in local shops is an excellent way to build local name recognition.

-You will have an easier time selling original artwork on an online gallery when people start to identify your artwork and name.
+You will quickly sell original artwork on an online gallery when people start to identify your artwork and name.

 The people who get to know you locally will share your art on their social media pages, helping you reach a broader audience.